 Interactive Marketing = Customer Satisfaction and Brand Loyalty

 Adidas introduced their Adidas_1 Running Shoe using the most aggressive and effective interactive marketing effort seen in over a decade.
 This innovative product contained sensors and mechanisms that adjusted the cushioning in the shoe after each stride.
 This creative product deserved a marketing strategy that would generate the necessary buzz.
-Using a multi-pronged, interactive approach they were able to engage customers with the product and set record sales.
+By using a multi-pronged, interactive approach they were able to engage customers with the product and set record sales.
 More recently, Adidas launched their Neo Label by creating a Snapchat competition for the product.
 Users were able to customize the product and show their designs online.
 Four winners were given a chance to have their designs incorporated into a real collection.
 The campaign was a big hit and helped Adidas leverage Snapchat as a platform for maximizing customer engagement.

 #2 Heineken USA